 Jobs and Business Opportunities

-Workers and entrepreneurs who want to generate an income from the marijuana market are highly likely to move to marijuana-friendly states if their own state has yet to approve medical marijuana or legalize recreational marijuana or if their own state’s marijuana regulations are overly strict.
+Workers and entrepreneurs who want to generate an income from the cannabis market are highly likely to move to cannabis-friendly states if their own state has yet to legalize medical or recreational marijuana or if their own state’s marijuana regulations are overly strict.

-The majority of people are leaving their home states and moving to a different state with friendlier medicinal or recreational marijuana laws.
-They might move to a state with medical marijuana laws that list their illnesses as covered conditions, or they might move to a state that has legalized adult-use marijuana completely.
+Today, the majority of people are leaving their home states and moving to a different state with friendlier medicinal or recreational cannabis laws.
+They might move to a state with medical marijuana laws that list their illnesses (or their children’s illnesses) as covered conditions, or they might move to a state that has legalized marijuana for recreational use.

-As long as marijuana is not legal in all 50 states, it’s highly likely the marijuana migration will continue.
-However, it will slow as more states legalize both medical marijuana and adult-use marijuana.
-In other words, when the United States represents an even field for people seeking freedom, help for their medical needs, quality, and jobs related to marijuana, migration will continue.
+As long as cannabis is not legal in all 50 states, it’s highly likely the cannabis migration will continue as people seek medical, educational, and career opportunities that they can’t find in their home states.
+However, the migration will slow as more states legalize both medical marijuana and adult-use marijuana in the future.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.